 - Damage caused by arts attacks is increased.

-- After deployment, stacked Attack speed will be increased by five every 20 seconds.
+- After deployment, the stacked Attack speed will be increased by five every 20 seconds.

 - She is perfect for frontline placement due to her high DEF and art damage